 The results confirmed the agency theory.
-The reason is that by covering the auditable areas without any restrictions, the monitoring activities https://ir.ucc.edu.gh/xmlui © University of Cape Coast of the internal audit activities would take place as prescribed under the agency
+The reason is that by covering the auditable areas without any restrictions, the monitoring activities of the internal audit activities would take place as prescribed under the agency theory.

 The results further conformed to the institutional theory.
 Evaluating and helping to improve all aspects of the organisation's governance and system of internal control, including the management of risks form part of the structures that have been established in the MMDAs to ensure survival.
 By allowing internal auditors to cover the auditable areas, the rules and schemes established in the MMDAs have been complied with.
 The results were in conformity with the transformation stage of the conceptual framework where the IPPF and the DDF FOAT performance assessment criteria are found.